 The class AuthorityRequirement is used to model an authority requirement, as represented by an arrow drawn with a dashed line and a filled circular head in a DRD.
 AuthorityRequirement is a specialization of DMNElement, from which it inherits the optional id, description, and label attributes.

-An AuthorityRequirement element is a component of a Decision, BusinessKnowledgeModel or KnowledgeSource element, and it associates that requiring Decision, BusinessKnowledgeModel or KnowledgeSource element with a requiredAuthority element, which is an instance of KnowledgeSource, a requiredDecision element, which is an instance of Decision, or a requiredInput element, which is an instance of InputData.
+An AuthorityRequirement element is a component of a Decision, Invocable or KnowledgeSource element, and it associates that requiring Decision, Invocable or KnowledgeSource element with a requiredAuthority element, which is an instance of KnowledgeSource, a requiredDecision element, which is an instance of Decision, or a requiredInput element, which is an instance of InputData.

 Notice that an AuthorityRequirement element must reference the instance of KnowledgeSource, Decision or InputData that it associates with the requiring element, not contain it: instances of Knowledge Source, Decision or InputData can only be contained in Definitions elements.